rocketbot-cl/browser_automation/README.md

 # browser_automation

-Module to avoid captchas and work with web pages that don't Selenium support.
+Module to automate web pages and avoiding "your web browser is been use by a robot" message.

 ## Howto install this module